-- 1. Limiting the activities that can occur to those which avoid adverse effects on the natural character, ecological and visual amenity value of the land unit. - 2.
-Ensuring that the scale, form, colour and location of new buildings does not have adverse effects on the natural character, ecological and visual amenity value of the land unit. - 3.
-Requiring new sites to be of a size and nature that protects the natural character, ecological and visual amenity value of the land unit. - An activity table that identifies that all activities as permitted, discretionary or restricted discretionary depending on the potential adverse effects associated with them. - Permitted standards which include controls a maximum height of 8m, earthworks between 50m2 and 400m2 depending on the gradient of the land.
-Maximum vegetation clearance provisions of 400m2.
+- 1. Limiting the activities that can occur to those which avoid adverse effects on the natural character and the conservation, ecological and visual amenity value of the land unit. - 2.
+Ensuring that the scale, form colour and location of new buildings will not have adverse effects on the natural character, ecological and visual amenity value of the land unit. - 3.
+Requiring new sites to be of a size and nature that protects the natural character and the conservation, ecological and visual amenity value of the land unit. - An activity table that identifies that all activities as either permitted, discretionary or restricted discretionary depending on the likely adverse effects associated with them. - Permitted standards which include controls on height to a maximum of 8m, provide for earthworks of between 50m2 and 200m2 depending on the gradient of the land.
+Maximum vegetation clearance provisions of 250m2.